robocoptertron/RobertNeville_T1A2/README.md

 templating, `joi` for server-side form validation, and `nodemailer` for sending emails.

-**`express-handlebars` is a crucial dependency, as it enables the displaying of contact form error messages in noscript scenarios, and significantly improves the maintainability of this project's HTML code.**
+**`express-handlebars` is a crucial dependency as it enables the displaying of contact form error messages in noscript scenarios, and significantly improves the maintainability of this project's HTML code.**